aebb/gyant-challenge/README.md

 Tested on docker for Linux

-The application is running on debug mode with file pooling, it may take a few seconds to transpile the application on the first run.
+The application is running on debug mode with file pooling, it may take a few seconds to boot (download dependencies, transpile code, and so on)

 #### Node Container access: